 A Ph.D. in Nursing emphasizes research and scholarly leadership.
 If you’re interested in becoming a nursing professor, researcher, or health care executive, a Ph.D. in nursing might be the right choice for you.

-On the other hand, a DNP focuses more on clinical practice.
+On the other hand, an online DNP focuses more on clinical practice.
 It is generally considered the highest level of education you can achieve in nursing practice.
 This type of program may be the best option if you’re eager to become a health care leader who provides primary or specialized care, with an advanced practice certification.
 You’ll also be prepared to step up as a health care executive or faculty member with a DNP.

 Both doctoral degrees can be viewed as two sides of the same coin.
 The Ph.D. track focuses on gathering external research to help advance the field, whereas the DNP track prepares nursing professionals to apply evidence-based practice in clinical and educational settings.